Actor-centered Representations for Action Localization in Streaming Videos: Experimental Evaluation

-In addition to evaluating the proposed approach in traditional settings, we also assess its ability to generalize to \textit{novel} domains.
+\textbf{Generalization to Novel Domains.} In addition to evaluating the proposed approach in traditional settings, we also assess its ability to generalize to \textit{novel} domains.
 To be specific, we check its generalization capability by training on one dataset and testing its performance on a different dataset \textit{without finetuning}.
-This is different from traditional settings of self-supervised representation learning where the model is generally \textit{finetuned} with labels on the target data.

-\textbf{Action Localization} We begin by evaluating the approach on the generalization task by training the model on the training data from one of the three common benchmarks (UCF Sports, JHMDB - Split 1, and THUMOS'13) and evaluating on the others.
+We begin by evaluating the approach on the generalization task by training the model on the training data from one of the three standard benchmarks (UCF Sports, JHMDB - Split 1, and THUMOS'13) and evaluating on the others.
+While the three datasets have similar actions, they have varying amounts of data, camera motion, and occlusions, which provide a challenging benchmark for evaluating generalization performance.
 We also report the closely related PredLearn approach's performance, which does not use hierarchical prediction and actor-centered representations.
 Table~\ref{tab:loc_perf} summarizes the results.
-It can be seen that the proposed approach generalizes well across datasets, \textit{regardless of the size of the training data}.
-It is to be noted that the model is \textit{not finetuned} on any data in the target domain yet performs as well as weakly supervised models such as VideoLSTM ($0.37$ mAP@0.2 on THUMOS'13).
+It can be seen that the proposed approach generalizes well across datasets, \textit{regardless of the training data size}.
+For example, UCF Sports has a very small number of training data ($103$) and classes ($10$).
+However, the model can transfer well to other datasets with more classes (21 for JHMDB and 24 for THUMOS'13).
+It is to be noted that the model is \textit{not finetuned} on any data in the target domain yet performs as well as weakly supervised models such as VideoLSTM ($0.37$ mAP@0.2 on THUMOS'13), \textit{which was trained on the data.} Similarly, the use of actor-centered representations allows for better generalization compared to PredLearn, which has a poorer recognition performance due to the lack of \textit{contextualized} feature representations.